 Here at The Three Tuns, we pride ourselves on providing a diverse selection of drinks, from the well-known to the up and coming new tastes that are fresh on the scene.
 We have our 4 cask ales with a regularly changing new guest ale, 6 keg lagers on draft, as well as a fridge brimming with a fine selection ranging from American, Belgian and Indian lagers to Timmerman’s Fruit beer.

 All musicians welcome!
 With a special half hour "Band Feature", so let us know if you wish to appear.

 Call Paul on 0121 354 9217 to book your spot!

-LIVE BANDS every Friday and Saturday!
+LIVE BANDS every Saturday!

 Every Thursday we host a Quiz night from 9pm to challenge your general or not so general knowledge.
 Food for the brain and free drinks for the winners!